kubernetes/kubernetes/docs/devel/development.md

 ```

 ### Using godep
-Here is a quick summary of `godep`.  `godep` helps manage third party dependencies by copying known versions into Godeps/_workspace.
-Here is the recommended way to set up your system.
-There are other ways that may work, but this is the easiest one I know of.
+Here's a quick walkthrough of one way to use godeps to add or update a Kubernetes dependency into Godeps/_workspace.
+For more details, please see the instructions in [godep's documentation](https://github.com/tools/godep).

 1) Devote a directory to this endeavor:
 ```